 Implicit in our acceptance of this Statement as social work practitioners, educators, students, and researchers is our commitment to uphold the core values and principles of the social work profession as set out in this Statement.

-An array of values and ethical principles inform us as social workers; this reality was recognized in 2014 by the International Federation of Social Workers in their global definition of social work, which is layered and encourages regional and national amplifications.
+An array of values and ethical principles inform us as social workers; this reality was recognized in 2014 by the International Federation of Social Workers and The International Association of Schools of Social Work in the global definition of social work, which is layered and encourages regional and national amplifications.

 All IFSW policies including the definition of social work stem from these ethical principles.

 Social work is a practice-based profession and an academic discipline that facilitates social change and development, social cohesion, and the empowerment and liberation of people.
 Principles of social justice, human rights, collective responsibility and respect for diversities are central to social work.
 Underpinned by theories of social work, social sciences, humanities and indigenous knowledge, social work engages people and structures to address life challenges and enhance wellbeing. http://ifsw.org/get-involved/global-definition-of-social-work/

 - Recognition of the Inherent Dignity of Humanity

 Social workers recognize and respect the inherent dignity and worth of all human beings in attitude, word, and deed.
 We respect all persons, but we challenge beliefs and actions of those persons who devalue or stigmatize themselves or other persons.